 - Evaluation report(s) from all previous internships; and

-- Your theses and any papers written during your Master’s programme;
+- Your theses or any papers written during your Master’s programme;

 - (A reference letter – if applicable).

-After the cut-off time of 09:00 CET each Tuesday, our hiring partner, Gaby Smeenk and our Recruitment Team, will review all of the documentation that you and other would-be candidates have submitted in that previous week.
+After the cut-off time of 09:00 CET each Monday, our hiring partner, Wiebe Dijkstra and our Recruitment Team, will review all of the documentation that you and other would-be candidates have submitted in that previous week.

-Stages 1 and 2 – Assessment and Interview
+Stages 1 and 2 – Assessment and Interviews

 The interviews will be conducted on a Friday, and you will find out on the same day whether you have been selected to proceed to the next stage.